aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/security.md

 ## Enable ELB/ALB access logs
 Use access logs to allow customers to analyze traffic patterns and identify and troubleshoot security issues.

-## Enable VPC Flow Logs
+## Enable VPC and Global Accelerator Flow Logs
-VPC Flow Logs capture network flow information for a VPC, subnet, or network interface and stores it in Amazon CloudWatch Logs.
+Flow Logs capture network flow information for a VPC, subnet, network interfaces, and Accelerators, and stores it in Amazon CloudWatch Logs.
 Flow log data can help customers troubleshoot network issues; for example, to diagnose why specific traffic is not reaching an instance, which might be a result of overly restrictive security group rules.